OpenFusionist/benchmarks-data-results/README.md

 Install these packages on your server:

+- Python 3.10
+- Docker
+- Docker Compose
-- pip
+- .NET 8.0.x
-- make
+- `make` (for running make commands)
-- docker

 ### 2. Fork this repo